orbeon/orbeon-forms-doc/Orbeon-Forms-release-history.md

 ## Earlier Orbeon Forms releases

-Previously we had in general one major release per year.
-Historically:
+Previously we had in general one major release per year:

 - 3.9.1 PE: February 8, 2012
 - 3.9: May 15, 2011